 Plant Experimentation Management

-The vast majority of plant-based foodstuffs are obtained through intensive agriculture .
-This form of agriculture was established in France after the Second World War.
-It perfectly met the socio-economic demands of the time by making it possible to produce food in quantity and at low cost.
-The development of intensive agriculture was only possible thanks to fundamental research studies in various fields such as plant biology and physiology, genetics and agronomy.
-Currently, it is commonly accepted that progress in crop yields is half due to agronomy and half due to genetics.
-This past experience suggests that it is necessary to have a multidisciplinary approach based on a strong scientific research activity to develop a type of agriculture.
+The vast majority of plant-based foods are produced through intensive agriculture.
+This form of agriculture was introduced in France after World War II.
+It perfectly met the socio-economic demands of the time by enabling the production of food in large quantities and at low cost.
+The development of intensive agriculture was only possible thanks to fundamental research in various fields such as plant biology and physiology, genetics, and agronomy.
+It is now widely accepted that half of the progress made in crop yields is due to agronomy and half to genetics.
+This past experience suggests that a multidisciplinary approach based on intensive scientific research is necessary to develop a new type of agriculture.

 Intensive agriculture does not only have positive qualities.
-It is based on the massive use of inputs (fertilizers and phytosanitary products) which represents a source of environmental pollution and causes health problems.
-It therefore seems important to profoundly modify agricultural practices in order to limit the use of inputs and move to a model of sustainable agriculture.
-This shift in agricultural practices has been underway for about twenty years but it is accelerated by the ECOPHYTO plan which plans to reduce the use of phytosanitary products by 50% in 2018.
-This reform of agriculture must also be carried out under the pressure of an additional difficulty: climate change.
-To develop more environmentally friendly agriculture in a context of climate change, it is necessary to have multidisciplinary approaches combining genetics (development of varieties that make better use of nitrogen and water, resistant to existing diseases, etc.), gronomy/physiology/ecology (adapting cropping routes, introducing microorganisms, natural defense stimulators, etc.) and phytopathology (development of biocontrol, etc.).
-Plant experimentation, the driving force behind the modification of agricultural practices, therefore requires managers capable of writing, carrying out and evaluating projects.
+It relies on the massive use of inputs (fertilizers and plant protection products), which is a source of environmental pollution and causes health problems.
+It therefore seems important to radically change agricultural practices in order to limit the use of inputs and move towards a model of sustainable agriculture.
+This shift in agricultural practices began some 20 years ago, but has been accelerated by the ECOPHYTO plan, which aims to reduce the use of plant protection products by 50% in 2018.
+This agricultural reform must also be carried out under the pressure of an additional challenge: climate change.
+In order to develop more environmentally friendly agriculturein the context of climate change, it is necessary to adopt multidisciplinary approaches combining genetics(development of varieties that make better use of nitrogen and water, are resistant to existing diseases, etc.),agronomy/physiology/ecology (adapting crop management practices, introducing microorganisms, natural defense stimulators, etc.), and phytopathology ( development of biocontrol, etc.).Plant experimentation, which drives changes in agricultural practices, therefore requires managers capable of drafting, implementing, and evaluating projects.

-MEV training presented by students
+The MEV training program presented by students

 Student testimonials and contacts